wombleton/gitlaw-nz/acts/A/Aviation Crimes Act 1972.md

     _commander_, in relation to an aircraft, means the pilot for the time being in lawful command of the aircraft

-    _conviction on indictment_ has the same meaning as in [section 3][52] of the Crimes Act 1961

     _international airport_ means any airport designated as an airport of entry and departure for international air traffic where the formalities incident to customs, immigration, public health, animal and plant quarantine, and similar procedures are carried out

     _military service_ includes naval and air force service; and a certificate by the Minister of Foreign Affairs that any aircraft is or is not used in military service for the purposes of this Act shall be conclusive evidence of the fact certified

-    _New Zealand_ includes all waters within the outer limits of the territorial sea of New Zealand as defined by [section 3][53] of the Territorial Sea, Contiguous Zone, and Exclusive Economic Zone Act 1977
+    _New Zealand_ includes all waters within the outer limits of the territorial sea of New Zealand as defined by [section 3][52] of the Territorial Sea, Contiguous Zone, and Exclusive Economic Zone Act 1977

     _New Zealand aircraft_ means an aircraft that is registered or required to be registered in New Zealand under the [Civil Aviation Act 1990][50]

-    _ordinarily resident in New Zealand_ has the same meaning as in [section 4][54] of the Crimes Act 1961
+    _ordinarily resident in New Zealand_ has the same meaning as in [section 4][53] of the Crimes Act 1961

     _passenger_ means a person carried under a contract for carriage other than a person---